Leucodonta bicoloria: Description in Seitz

+black-brown, in a white cocoon on the ground between fallen-off leaves.

+Biology

 In Central Europe, light birch forests, bogs, as well as warm slopes and heaths with birch trees are the preferred habitat.

 In Central Europe the moths fly annually in a generation from mid-May to the end of June.
 They are nocturnal and also fly to artificial light sources.
 The caterpillars are found from mid-June to the end of August.
 They feed predominantly on the leaves of birch trees (Betula).
 Both the moths and the caterpillars prefer to stay in the treetops.
 Pupation takes place in a web on the earth.
 The pupa hibernates.